Sign Up

 Behaviours?
 Want to run away, switch-off, be distracted, scroll, talk, exercise, eat

 Mind chatter?
-What is you mind telling you - listen into the chatter
+What is your mind telling you?
+Listen into the chatter.

-You could journal this out to become familiar with body response patterns over time.
+You could journal your thoughts out to become familiar with body response patterns over time.
 For example knowing how confidence is embodied, to practice this sensation and anchor it into the system

 These feelings could be generated from a part of you that learned and developed to keep you safe at some level (historically) and is activated in the here and now, possibly practiced for a long time

-No need to analyse, just observe, notice and accept that your body is communicating all these sensations.
-What is needed to do is learn how to support the body in developing improved sensations, emotions and thoughts.
+There's no need to analyse; just observe, notice, and accept that your body is communicating all these sensations.
+What needs to be done is to learn how to support the body in developing improved sensations, emotions, and thoughts.
 To learn how to create a different STATE.

 Using Bach flower remedies on a daily, weekly basis